Sbozzolo/kuibit/docs/grid_data.rst

 with :math:`\Delta v` being the volume of a cell.

+:py:class:`~.UniformGridData` can be derived along a direction with :py:meth:`~.derived`, or the gradient can be calculated with :py:meth:`~.gradient`.
+In both cases, the order of the derivative can be :py:specified.
+The derivative are numerical with finite difference.

 A convenient function is :py:meth:`~.sample_function`.
 This takes a multivariate function (e.g., :math:`sin(x + y)`) and returns a :py:class:`~.UniformGridData` sampling that function.
 If you already have the grid structure, you can use